anirudhjayaraman/covid-19-india/README.md

 ![](output/plots/plot_01.png)

 In the figure below, the dots correspond to actual cumulative cases (since 30th January) on a given day.
 The line corresponds to model predictions.
-However, the y-axis plots values of the cube of the logarithm of cumulative cases between 30-Jan and the $i$-th date since 09-Mar, with $i$ plotted on the x-axis.
+However, the y-axis plots values of the cube of the logarithm of cumulative cases between 30-Jan and the i-th date since 09-Mar, with i plotted on the x-axis.
 The fit looks good and explains > 99% of in-sample variance.

 ![](output/plots/plot_02.png)